HashNuke/rotor/README.md

 ### Usage

-Each action you want to run over a set of files, is called a watch group.
+A set of paths you want to watch is called a *watch group*.
 Each watch group has the following

 * name
 * a list of paths to watch